AoifeHughes/mcp-obsidian/README.md

 #### GitHub Integration
 - Import GitHub issue #42 from owner/repo as a task in my Work/Projects/ProjectName folder
 - Convert https://github.com/owner/repo/issues/123 into an Obsidian task

+#### Task Management
+- Create a new task in my Work/Turing/Projects/Documentation folder for updating the README
+- Make a high-priority task called "Fix bug in authentication" in Personal/Projects/MyApp

 ## Configuration